October Health – 2025 Report

 2. Manage Workload Effectively

-Ensure tasks and deadlines are reasonable, and avoid chronic overloading of employees.
+Ensure fair distribution of tasks and realistic deadlines to avoid overwhelming employees.

-Acknowledge achievements to boost morale and reduce feelings of undervaluation.
+Acknowledge employees’ hard work to boost morale and motivation.